-- 5. Carve a sprue or gate from the thick part of the casting to the top of the bone.
+1. Carve a sprue or gate from the thick part of the casting to the top of the bone.
 Enlarge this area to a funnel shape.

-The sprue should be no longer than an inch. - 6.
-Scratch thin radial vents into the mold. - 7.
-Tie the two parts of the mold together with wire and prop the mold up in a dish of sand or pumice.
+The sprue should be no longer than an inch.
+2. Scratch thin radial vents into the mold.

+3. Tie the two parts of the mold together with wire or masking tape and prop the mold up in a dish of sand.
 This is not essential to the process, but it is handy and will catch any spilled metal safely.